Nyffels-Open-Source/github-runner-for-docker/README.md

 HOSTDOCKER = Set to "1" to use the docker of the host by a volume mount (ex. -v /var/run/docker.sock:/var/run/docker.sock)

 # Legal information
-This image is create by "Nyffels BV" under the MIT license.
+This image is created by "Nyffels BV" under the MIT license.

 # Contribution
 Feel free to branch / fork this repo and make adjustments.
 To merge in the master branch, please open a issue and a PR in the github repo.